WWF-Sweden/ITR-tool/docs/intro.rst

 weighting options that can enable financial institutions and others to produce portfolio level temperature ratings.

-Why has SBTi built this tool?
+Why have we built this tool?
 -----------------------------

 There has been a growing interest in methods to measure the alignment of